-Challenge number Detail of challenge 1 There is an achievement gap between disadvantaged and non- disadvantaged students across all subjects.
+Challenge number Detail of challenge 1 There is an achievement gap between disadvantaged and non-disadvantaged students across all subjects.
 As a school, we are in the highest quintile for deprivation and the lowest quintile for prior attainment.
 2 Levels of literacy are very low in the school.
-The average reading age in year 7 is 9.09 years old; in year 8 it is 10.01 and in year 9 it is 10.03.
-Overall in KS3, 82.5% of students are reading below their chronological age (567/594 tested - STAR reader, March 2022).
-3 Low aspirations/little understanding of the value of education.
+53% of Y7 students, 46% of Y8 students and 45% of Y9 students have a reading age below secondary school level (age 11) when tested using NGRT (July 2024).
+3 Low aspirations/understanding of the value of education.
 Historically, the motivation levels and attitudes to learning are low in school.
 Pupil emotional health and well-being is also a persitent barrier, although our eligible pupils report a high level of satisfaction with their school experience.
-The discrepancy, using the school 3Rs behaviour monitoring, is an average of 1.39 for non-disadvantaged and 1.75 for disadvantaged pupils.
-The behaviour ratio for PP pupils is 92% and for non-PP pupils it is 97% (All data is for 2022/23 up to Summer 1).
+The behaviour ratio for PP pupils is 93% and for non-PP pupils it is 98%, suggesting that the behaviour and attitudes of non eligible students in better than those eligible for PP funding (All data is for 2023/24 up to Summer 1).
 4 There are higher absence rates for eligible pupils than for non-eligible pupils.
-PP absence 14.88 for 2022-23 up to Summer 1, non-PP is 7.67.
-PP/PA is 54.81, non-PP/PA is 26.76 for 2021-22 up to summer 1.
+PP absence 12.5 for 2023-24 up to Summer 1, non-PP is 7.5.
+PP/PA is 52%, non-PP/PA is 24.3% for 2023-24 up to summer 1.
 5 Due to the shutdown of schools enforced by the Covid-19 virus, the variation in performance between eligible and non-eligible pupils may worsen, due to disadvantaged families not being in a position to provide effective home learning.